MATCH list placement reasons, duration, removal process and alternative payment options for MATCH-listed iGaming operators. The definitive reference.

 You cannot search MATCH directly.
 There is no consumer-facing portal, no self-service check, and no official process for a merchant to query their own status.
 The options available are:

 Any bank or PSP going through merchant underwriting will check MATCH as a standard step.
 If you are declined and the stated reason is vague — "negative background check", "risk appetite", "unable to proceed at this time" — ask specifically whether a MATCH listing was identified.
-The risk with this approach is that multiple declined applications create a trail that compounds your situation.
+Acquirers are not always forthcoming with this information, but they should confirm it when asked directly.

-If you believe a filing contains errors — particularly regarding entity names, UBO names, or the reason code applied — a legal review is warranted.
-Solicitors and payments consultants specialise in MATCH dispute work.
-The success rate for legitimate errors is reasonable; the success rate for challenging accurately-filed records is very low.
+If you believe a filing contains errors — particularly regarding the entity names, UBO names, or the reason code applied — a legal review is warranted.
+There are solicitors and payments consultants who specialise in MATCH dispute work.
+The cost is significant; the success rate for legitimate errors is reasonable; the success rate for challenging accurately-filed records is very low.

 MATCH listing blocks Visa and Mastercard card processing globally.
 It does not block all payment options.
 The following alternatives are available to MATCH-listed operators, with an honest assessment of each.

 Prepaid voucher schemes — Paysafecard being the market leader — are deposit-only solutions that are entirely card-network-independent.
-No chargebacks are possible.
-MATCH is irrelevant to voucher processing.
+Players purchase vouchers with cash at retail points and redeem them at the operator.
+No chargebacks are possible because there is no card involved.
+MATCH is irrelevant.

 Not with any Visa or Mastercard acquirer, anywhere in the world.
 MATCH screening is a mandatory underwriting step, and acquirers cannot knowingly board MATCH-listed merchants.
 Alternative payment methods — bank transfers, e-wallets, crypto, vouchers — are available and do not query MATCH, but full card processing is blocked for the five-year listing period.

 Yes, globally.
 MATCH is a Mastercard-administered global database, and all Visa and Mastercard acquirers in every country are required to query it before onboarding new merchants.
-There is no jurisdiction where MATCH is not applicable.
+There is no jurisdiction where MATCH is not applicable to acquirers operating within those networks.
 Acquirers in Malta, Cyprus, Curaçao, Isle of Man, Gibraltar, Singapore, and all other iGaming-friendly jurisdictions screen MATCH.

-If the new company shares any UBO who is personally listed in MATCH, the new entity will fail MATCH screening because the listed individual is identified as a principal during underwriting.
+If the new company shares any UBO who is personally listed in MATCH — and personal listings follow individuals with ≥25% ownership — then yes, the new entity will fail MATCH screening because the listed individual is identified as a principal during underwriting.
 A new corporate structure does not remove the personal listing.
 This is one of the most common misconceptions about MATCH.

 Only the acquirer who originally filed the report can submit a removal request to Mastercard.
-They will do so only if the filing contained a documented error or if there is a legal basis compelling them to do so.
+They will do so only if the filing contained a documented error (wrong entity, wrong individual, incorrect reason code) or if there is a legal basis compelling them to do so.
 There is no process by which the merchant can directly petition Mastercard for removal.
+If you believe your filing contains errors, engage a solicitor or specialist payments consultant to review the filing details and advise on whether a challenge is viable.

 Get Free Pre-Approval